DesertDoggy/json3pdf/README.md

 1. prepare images to convert to PDF.
 These scripts are intended for performing OCR on scanned books for archive purposes.
 If DPI is unable to read from file, it will default to 600 dpi, which is not the traditional default 72 or 96 dpi.
 Also, when converting to jpeg 2000 might result in loss of dpi information from files due to the jpeg 2000 format.
 I have implemented code to  write dpi information to the xml, but at the moment you might need to specify dpi value from command line for each script if scan dpi is other than 600.
 2. Place images in subfolder of ./OriginalImages.
 At the moment script will scan only the immediate subfolder.
 3. PDF pages will be inserted in alphabetical order of file name.
-For compatability for planned script, it is recommended to rename file and subfolder to the specific format, but at the moment it should work if it's in alphabetical order.
+For compatability for planned script, it is recommended to rename file and subfolder to the specific format, but at the moment it should work if it's in alphabetical order.(or not)
         ./OriginalImages/TitleOfBook/TitleOfBook_cover,TitleOfBook_p0000,TitleOfBook_p0001,......,TitleOfBook_z0001,TitleOfBook_z0002...)
         _cover: cover of book, _p0000:inner cover or index, _p0001～:pages, _z0001～: unnumbered charts etc.
 4. Add path of openjp2.dll to system so glymur can access it.*2,*3

 ### img2j2k.py (convert image files to PDF compatible Jpeg2000)
-1. Put scanned images in subdirectory of ./OriginalImages. (./OriginalImages/Title/img.png...etc) !!Image file names are case sensitive in the next step(j2k2pdf).
+1. Put scanned images in subdirectory of ./OriginalImages. (./OriginalImages/Title/img.png...etc) !!Image file names are format sensitive in the next step(j2k2pdf).
 It is recommended to rename to required format before converting image files!!
 2. Run script.
 Images will be converted to lossless Jpeg2000 for archive purposes, and optimized Jpeg2000 to be used for OCR.
 3. Converted images will be placed in output folder. (./TEMP/lossless,./TEMP/optimized)